sybrew/the-seo-framework/readme.txt

 **For everyone:**

 * **Changed:**
+	* **Option defaults:**
-	* "Remove author name?" is now enabled by default.
+		* "Remove author name?" (from oEmbed) is now enabled by default.
 We asserted only Discord using this feature in the wild, and found those who care think Discord's way of handling it undesired.
 		* "Apply `noindex` to every second or later archive page?" is now disabled by default.
 We found that, even though it helps Google crawl your website more efficiently, blocking paginated archives could actually be deleterious to indexing.
 			* We may consider reverting this decision once we can discern separate "post type archive" (including a separate "blog") options for this.
+		* "Sitemap Query Limit" is now lowered to 1000 items, from 3000.
+			* In combination with not applying `noindex` to every second or later archive page, this will improve indexing rate for almost all sites.
+This change also reduces the strain on your server, especially when you have many other plugins adding post meta to each post.
-	* TODO Redirected pages are no longer included in the sitemap.
+	* Redirected pages/posts/terms\* are no longer included in the sitemap.
 For real this time.
-	* "Sitemap Query Limit" is now lowered to 1000 items, from 3000.
+		* *\* WordPress Core sitemaps displays terms*.
 * **Improved:**
 	* Continuing the trend we set since TSF v4.0.0, we reduced the size of the main object of TSF significantly by offloading various methods to flyweight objects.
 This should improve load times, albeit only a little.
 TODO measure this?
 * **Removed:**